ryrob30/mobile-services.en/help/ios/ios-ext/ios-ext.md

 >* One target for the extension.
 >

 If you are working on a WatchKit app, you should have a third target.
-For more information on developing for Apple Watch, see [Developing for Apple Watch](https://developer.apple.com/library/ios/documentation/General/Conceptual/WatchKitProgrammingGuide/index.html#//apple_ref/doc/uid/TP40014969-CH8-SW1) in the *Apple Watch Programming Guide.*
+For more information on developing for Apple Watch, see [Developing for Apple Watch](https://developer.apple.com/library/ios/documentation/General/Conceptual/WatchKitProgrammingGuide/index.html#//apple_ref/doc/uid/TP40014969-CH8-SW1).

 ## Configuring the Containing App {#section_0BAB0842E4C04A62B5E03DFC4BA77851}